-Preserving land by acquisition, easement or deed restriction to protect open space, wildlife habitat, natural and cultural resources, scenic views and quality of life in Southwestern Pennsylvania through environmental education, site restoration, and community partnerships.
+Preserving open space by acquisition, easement, or deed restriction to protect wildlife habitat, natural and cultural resources, scenic views, and quality of life; providing stewardship of watersheds in Southwestern Pennsylvania through environmental education, site restoration, and community partnerships.

 Programs and Services

 - Watershed Stewardship: Independence Conservancy leads the way for clean water and open green space in the Raccoon Creek Region of Southwestern Pennsylvania.
 Working in Washington, Beaver and Allegheny Counties, our volunteers have cleaned up more than 280 tons of illegally dumped trash and 25,000 tires since our founding in 1999.
 IC’s website hosts the Raccoon Creek Region Conservation Plan, a blueprint anyone can use to understand our precious land and water, and rich industrial history.

 - Land Conservation: Independence Conservancy is a Pennsylvania land trust, working to preserve natural places for future generations.
 Our 99 acres of permanently protected lands include productive cropland, hardwood forests, meadows and wetlands that keep our waterways clean and preserve our rural character.
 Our AMD (Abandoned Mine Discharge) treatment systems in Washington and Allegheny Counties keep over 2,000 tons of pollution out of Raccoon Creek without using chemicals or electricity